tjko/fanpico/commands.md

 ```

 #### CONFigure:SENSORx:BETAcoeff
-Set beta coefficient of thermistor used to measure temperatur.
+Set beta coefficient of thermistor used to measure temperature.
 Typically thermistor beta coefficient is in the range 3000-4000.

 Default: 3950